ido-pluto/express-ws-response/README.md

 - Encoding data effectively with BSON.
 - Support Uint8Array, ArrayBuffer, and Buffer data types.
 - Support AbortController for canceling the request.
+- Live-streaming data from a client and to a client

 ## Installation
 ```bash